Rainbow-Dreamer/music-arrow-game/README.md

 Hagrid is an online grid sequencer where you can play here: https://hagrid-sequencer.netlify.app/

 After watching Andrea's youtube video [I created a new kind of sequencer!
 Hagrid!](https://www.youtube.com/watch?v=c1wNKYQ2q2o) in Nov 2020,
 I was amazed by its design and ideas, so I planned to make a stand-alone software to run a game that has some similarities with Hagrid.
+This game will probably not be a sequencer like Hagrid in any way, because of my lack of experience with designing sequencer, but you can load a folder of sound files (could be wav, mp3, ogg files) which has each sound file named with a pitch (e.g. C3, D5) into this game, and you can play these sounds in this game when playing with the grids.
+You can customize the mappings of the name of each note to the sound file in the sound path folder.
+This game uses the similar logic as Hagrid, you can set arrows for each grid with four directions, and after you press `start` button,
+the note will start playing at the first grid you set an arrow currently, and moving around the grids following the directions you set for the grids.
+You can easily set the chord's root, chord's type and the root's starting octave, moving speed in the game, and you can also set the size of the grid and how many rows and columns you want to have.